dmwm/PHEDEX/Testbed/T0FeedTest/Documentation/README.txt

 6. Run the ExportFeeder if you want to create the drops for PhEDEx.
-They are automatically put in the mouth of the injection drop-box agent, which needs to be defined in 'Config/env.sh'.
+They are automatically put in the mouth of the injection drop-box agent, which needs to be defined in 'Config/env.sh': run_FeedExporterFromCastorDirectory.sh /castor/cern.ch/cms/store/test/2006/07/28/IntegrationHugeSample